Word Gems

 “Now Thomas (also known as Didymus), one of the twelve, was not with the disciples when Jesus came.
 So the other disciples told him, 'We have seen the Lord!'
 But he said to them, 'Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe.'
 A week later his disciples were in the house again, and Thomas was with them.
 Though the doors were locked, Jesus came and stood among them and said, 'Peace be with you!'
 Then he said to Thomas, 'Put your finger here; see my hands.
 Reach out your hand and put it into my side.
 Stop doubting and believe.'
 Thomas said to him, 'My Lord and my God!'
 Then Jesus told him, 'Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
 John 20:24-29

-Why does John speak of 'condemned already'? – why not just say 'condemned,' what's with this 'already'?
+Why does John speak of 'condemned already'?
+Why not just say 'condemned' - so what's with this 'already'?

 E. In the “Gospel Of Thomas” we see that Jesus, in many different ways, asserting, “You have nothing to worry about, you came from Light, and light is what you are.
-All you have to do is to realize who you really are, to find the light within.
+All you need do is realize who you really are, which is to find the light within.
 Don’t give a moment’s concern for your future and the trouble in this world.
 You already have all that you need, you’re already saved and protected, and nothing can harm you.”

 K. But Thomas’ “already” makes John froth at the mouth.
 He can’t stand it.
 He says, “You’re not saved already! – you’re condemned already! because you want evidence and will not believe.”